hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 layout conversions, and public L2 I/O. Their cycle counts are therefore datapath and integration checks, not an operator-speed ratio.
 The complete compiler-generated graph now supplies the missing full-graph comparison:
-443,524 cycles, or 1.275x the 347,992-cycle Micro-MobileNet record and 1.143x
+393,750 cycles, or 1.131x the 347,992-cycle Micro-MobileNet record.
+Its 1.014x
-the 388,146-cycle Micro-YOLO record.
-Focused AFU results remain useful for attribution but do not replace that end-to-end gate.
+ratio to the 388,146-cycle Micro-YOLO record is diagnostic because that graph differs.
+Focused AFU results remain useful for attribution but do not replace the matching end-to-end gate.

 The Neural-AI AFU is covered by standalone `afu_ops` tests and by the native Micro-MobileNet/Micro-YOLO graphs.
 The generic stream FSM prioritizes final